tBuddy00/itsm-killer/kubernetes/kub_first_service/step2_exposing/step2_exposing.md

 | kubernetes  |  ClusterIP  |  10.xx.0.1  | \<none\>           |  443/TCP | 18d |
 | webshop-srv  |  ClusterIP  |  *10.xxx.xxx.xxx*  | \<none\>   |  8080/TCP | 8s |

-Now, instead of checking individual pod IPs, you can access your nginx app through the service.
+Now, instead of checking individual pod IPs, you can also easily access your nginx app through the service.
 Let’s give it a try!

 First, get the IP of your service: